PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 ### sourceSlot

 The slot in the source dataset that we are copying from (ie. this becomes the `populated_from` field in the mapping specification).
-If `exprValue` or `customData` are set then `sourceSlot` is ignored.
+If `targetExpr` or `customData` are set then `sourceSlot` is ignored.

 ### sourceValue